-Medical Licensing Exam Passage Attempts and Timeframe Limits: The Texas Association supports the United States Medical Licensing Exam (USMLE) and Comprehensive Osteopathic Medical Licensing Exam (COMLEX) using the most current and common medical testing measures used to qualify for a Texas medical license.
+Medical Licensing Exam Passage Attempts and Timeframe Limits: The Texas Medical Association supports the United States Medical Licensing Exam (USMLE) and Comprehensive Osteopathic Medical Licensing Exam (COMLEX) using the most current and common medical testing measures used to qualify for a Texas medical license.
 TMA supports the integrity of the testing process and believes the state’s medical licensing criteria should be preserved through the establishment of limits in state law to include a maximum of three attempts per step or step component and a maximum of seven years for the completion of the full testing series for MD and DO candidates.

 In recognition of special circumstances that can adversely impact a physician's test-taking abilities, TMA supports the following exceptions to testing limits for the purposes of qualifying for a Texas medical license: